jgunthorpe/cloud_mdir_sync/README.md

 changes UIDs the content hash matching will keep the same filename for the maildir after re-downloading the message.

+## Offline Mode

+The `--offline` command line argument will allow cloud-mdir-sync to trust the local message flags.
+This mode is slightly dangerous as any dual-edit of message flags (including deletion or undeletion!) will be resolved in favor of the local state, not the cloud state.
+For message deletion to work with offline mode the MUA must use the Trash flag.

 # Mail User Agent Configuration

 cloud-mdir-sync will work with any Maildir based MUA, however things will work